frostoven/Squoosh-with-CLI/README.md

 aim to preserve strict compatibility, but does aim to preserve old functionality.

-**Important:** Always delete `.tmp` before doing a prod build, and delete `.tmp` if you're experiencing weird bugs during development.
+**Important:** Always delete `.tmp` and `build` before doing a prod build, and delete `.tmp` if you're experiencing weird bugs during development.
 It appears to occasionally get corrupted by some process duplication.

 This fork introduces addition pages as static HTML.
 I didn't have the time to figure out how to correctly hook this up into the dev process (though it's